Active Projects

 Turkozer, HB, Pamir, Z, Boyaci, H (2016).
 Contrast Affects fMRI Activity in Middle Temporal Cortex Related to Center-Surround Interaction in Motion Perception.
 Frontiers in Psychology, 7:454, 1-8, http://journal.frontiersin.org/article/10.3389/fpsyg.2016.00454/full, doi: 10.3389/fpsyg.2016.00454

-Non-local Effects of Adaptation & Mechanisms of Neural Activity
+Effects of Adaptation & Mechanisms of Neural Activity

 Prolonged exposure to a certain adapter stimulus affects the perceived features of a subsequently presented test stimulus.
 This phenomenon causes well-known effects such as repulsive size adaptation and the tilt aftereffect.
 For example, in the size adaptation effect, if the adapter is larger than the test, the test object is perceived as smaller than its veridical size.
 Conversely, when the adapter is smaller than the test, the test object is perceived as larger than its veridical size.
-In previous studies in literature, the test stimulus has always been presented at the same location as the adapter stimulus.
+In previous studies in the literature, the test stimulus has always been presented in the same location as the adapter stimulus.
 The spatial extent of these aftereffects has not been systematically studied, and what happened in the rest of the visual space was not known.
 In this line of research, contrary to the assumptions in the literature, we find that the effect of adaptation extends across the entire visual field.
 Further, we work on computational models to explain the local and non-local effects of adaptation using neural models.
 Here are some relevant readings

 Gurbuz, T, Boyaci, H (2023).
 Tilt aftereffect spreads across the visual field.
 Vision Research, 205. https://doi.org/10.1016/j.visres.2022.108174 (Also bioRxivhttps://doi.org/10.1101/2022.06.21.496978)